-- A Final Order was issued by the Consumer Protection Division in another claim based on a final court judgment, with findings that supported the consumer's right to recover for an actual loss in the amount of \$50,000.00. - Six claims are being scheduled before the Office of Administrative Hearings and twenty-one remain under investigation. - Ten claims were determined not to be eligible for relief from the Guaranty Fund and another twelve were closed because the claimants failed to provide documentation to support their claims. - Seven claims were closed because the consumers and their builders confidentially settled their disputes.
+- A Final Order was issued in one claim resulting from a final court judgment with findings that supported the consumer's right to recover for an actual loss under the Guaranty Fund statute, in the amount of \$50,000.00. - Six claims were withdrawn by the claimants as a result of settlement of their disputes. - Sixteen claims remain in the investigation stage. - Seventeen claims were determined not to be eligible for relief from the Guaranty Fund.

-From July 1, 2013 until June 30, 2014, the Guaranty Fund paid a total of \$231,864.72 to claimants for actual losses resulting from acts or omissions by a registrant in relation to new home construction, and the registrations of 5 builders were suspended as a result.
+From July 1, 2014 until June 30, 2015, the Guaranty Fund paid a total of \$281,864.72 to claimants for actual losses resulting from acts or omissions by a registrant in relation to new home construction and the registrations of five builders were suspended as a result.